 Applying letter/sound knowledge to decode words (phonics) is a key step in structured literacy.
 It is likely that your struggling readers have taken to guessing.
 For more information, read our post on why guessing is detrimental.

-In order to break the habit of guessing, students must successfully apply the phonetic pattern and use that pattern to decode.
+In order to break the habit of guessing, students must successfully apply the phonics pattern and use that pattern to decode.

-We use a technique known as tapping.
-When given the word cat, the student taps each sound: /c/…/a/…/t/.
+We use a multi-sensory technique known as tapping.
+When given the word cat, the student taps each sound: /k/…/a/…/t/.
 Please check out our YouTube video for a demonstration on tapping.
+If you have a student who’s resistant to tapping, we love adding engagement with the use of pop-its.

 The next step is applying this letter sound knowledge to decodable texts.
 The use of decodable texts helps students solidify their understanding of syllable patterns.
 As students read decodable texts they learn and apply the code of reading and are no longer compelled to guess.

-If you are using our decodable books to teach reading this summer, all you have to do is refer to the back of the book and/or the lesson plans to locate decodable and irregular ‘star’ words for the spelling portion of your lesson.
+If you are using our decodable books to teach reading this summer, all you have to do is refer to the back of the book and/or the lesson plans to locate decodable and irregular (or ‘not yet’) ‘star’ words for the spelling portion of your lesson.

 Vocabulary and comprehension are essential for successful reading.
 Students with limited reading experience may have a narrow vocabulary so it’s important to include vocabulary as part of a structured literacy lesson.
 Vocabulary instruction is essential for English learners too.